willgeary/willgeary.github.io/_posts/2016-05-18-when-does-crime-happen-in-new-york-city.markdown

 {% endhighlight %}
 ![fig1]({{ site.url }}/assets/2016-05-18-fig1.png)

 Nice!
 We're starting to get somewhere.
 The chart above shows the absolute number of Crimes by hour over the 2006-2015 period.
 However, we want to see the *hourly crime rate* rather than the absolute number of crimes.
-So, we need to divide this the grouped data fram by the number of days in the time period to get the hourly crime rates that we want.
+So, we need to divide this the grouped data frame by the number of days in the time period to get the hourly crime rates that we want.

 {% highlight python %}
 # Calculate number days in 2006-2015